 Atlantic Beach is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 13,608 people and three constituent neighborhoods, Atlantic Beach is the 173rd largest community in Florida.

 Atlantic Beach home prices are not only among the most expensive in Florida, but Atlantic Beach real estate also consistently ranks among the most expensive in America.

-Atlantic Beach is a decidedly white-collar city, with fully 89.51% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Atlantic Beach is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Atlantic Beach who work in management occupations (13.24%), office and administrative support (13.20%), and sales jobs (12.99%).
+Atlantic Beach is a decidedly white-collar city, with fully 90.90% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Atlantic Beach is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Atlantic Beach who work in management occupations (16.57%), sales jobs (12.66%), and office and administrative support (10.90%).

-Atlantic Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Atlantic Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Atlantic Beach is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Polish.